WICG/resize-observer/explainer.md

 ## Why observe size changes?

-Javascript is often used to dynamically create and/or position DOM children.
+Javascript is often used to create/position DOM children.
 Main reasons for doing this are:

 * to load only a visible subset of all possible children.

 * to responsively position children.

-The DOM manipulation code needs to redo its side-effects when element's size changes.
-There is no clean way to tell when that happens.
+Both of these use cases are dependent upon the size of the parent element.
+The DOM manipulation code must know when parent's size changes, in order to redo its side-effects.
+There is no clean way to observe size changes today.

 But there are workarounds.

 ## Current workarounds

-There are two main patterns that replicate ResizeObserver functionality:
+Two main ways of detecting size changes are:

 1) Size polling.
 This is an only option for component developers.
-They can be resized by host scripts at any time.
-It is power-inefficient, janky, and a performance hit because querying element's size can trigger layout.
+Their components can be resized by hosts at any time.
+It is power-inefficient, janky, and a performance hit (querying element's size can trigger layout).

-2) Ad-hoc notifications: Javascript that triggers a resize must generate resize notifications.
+2) Ad-hoc notifications: Javascript that causes a resize is responsible for generating resize notifications.
 This solution is error-prone, cumbersome to maintain, and only works if developer is in control of the entire page.

 > "We call notifyResize all the time" -- Polymer user